 \subsection{Constraints and discussion}

 Figure~\Ref{fig::exclusion} shows the exclusion regions with two scales of cross section, comparing with constraints from other direct detection experiments~\cite{dama_UHDM,cdms_UHDM,DEAP3600_UHDM,Majorana_UHDM,cdms0_UHDM}.
-Due to Earth's shielding effects, the exclusion upper limits is related to the overburden depth.
-The shape of the exclusion area at high masses arises from the structure of the Earth, discussed in the Section~\ref{sec2.2}.
-This analysis does not consider lighter DM below $10^6~\mathrm{GeV}$, as the angular deflection in Earth's shielding exceeds the precision threshold of the simulation, thereby violating the model of straight-line trajectories.
+Because of Earth's shielding effects, the exclusion upper limits is related to the overburden depth.
+The shape of the exclusion area at high masses arises from the structure of Earth, discussed in Sec.~\ref{sec2.2}.
 Compared with other experiments, we present the best exclusion limits below $10^8~\mathrm{GeV}$ for solid-state detectors, achieved through spectral fitting.
-Specifically, we compare our analysis methodology and results with the Majorana collaboration, as the similar detection approach of geranium detector.
+Specifically, we compare our analysis methodology and results with the Majorana Collaboration, as the similar detection approach of a geranium detector.
 The Majorana experiment analyzed physical events interacting with multiple detectors in its detector arrays and simulated corresponding UHDM signals, thereby establishing exclusion limits for DM mass above $10^{12}~\mathrm{GeV}$~\cite{Majorana_UHDM}.
-We analyze the deposition energy at keV scale, and present better lower-limit with mass below $10^{11}~\mathrm{GeV}$.
+We analyze the deposition energy at keV scale and present a better lower limit with mass below $10^{11}~\mathrm{GeV}$.

 The scope of applicability of the UHDM linear propagation model in Earth shielding is shown as the dashed curve in Fig.~\ref{fig::exclusion} and requires further discussion.
 When a UHDM particle undergoes single elastic scattering with an atomic nucleus, the relationship between the scattering angles in the center-of-mass frame ($\alpha_{c}$) and the laboratory frame ($\alpha$) is given by

 where $E_R$ is the nuclear recoil energy, with its distribution given in Eq.~\ref{Edistribution}.
 This approximation is valid when $m_{\chi}\textgreater10^5~\mathrm{GeV}$.
 The expected value and variance of $\alpha$ are calculated as